varshacvenkat-web/Varsha-Venkatapathy-Engineering-Portfolio-/Real-Time Deep Learning Speech Enhancement for Hearing-Impaired Patients/readme.md

 Conventional hearing aids struggle to suppress background noise effectively, reducing speech intelligibility for users.
 This project explores deep learning-based speech enhancement deployed on mobile devices to provide real-time, personalized noise reduction.

+## Code Availability

+Due to access limitations on my former university lab workstation (where the models were originally trained), this repository currently includes only the full preprocessing pipeline (data generation, noise mixing, and feature extraction) and project documentation (poster, references, and results summary).

+The CRNN, CNN, RNN, and FCNN training notebooks are described in the Methods and Results sections and can be re-implemented directly from the cited papers.

 ## Technical Approach

 ### Signal Processing Pipeline